moven0831/github-contribution-hack/README.md

     GITHUB_TOKEN=your_github_token_here
     # Add other variables like MCP_API_KEY if needed
     ```
-    *Note: The `setup_security.py` script is not used in the Docker setup.
-Credentials are managed directly via the `.env` file.*
+    *Note: For Docker setups, credentials are provided via this `.env` file.
+The `setup_security.py` script is intended for non-Docker environments.*

 ### Usage